Counseling Services Center

 Emergency funding is available to students for transportation needs, food, emergency housing, medical bills, and other emergency situations that may get in the way of your schooling.
 Click here for more information.

 Our workshops are geared towards promoting personal growth and education about mental awareness and academic issues.
-A list of the Spring 2014 workshops is available by clicking here.
+A list of the fall 2014 workshops is available by clicking here.

 ULifeline at John Jay